Home CATEGORIES Business Ethics & Philanthropy Suzlon Energy Limited Spent Rs. 95 Lakhs for CSR in FY24

 The Suzlon Foundation, the Suzlon Group’s corporate social responsibility division, kept the social development ecosystem alive with its unique impact model, SUZTAIN.

-In the financial year 2023, Suzlon organized more than 2,573 meaningful CSR initiatives, positively impacting communities in 609 villages, benefiting over 3,000,000 villagers and 1,000,000 households.
+In the financial year 2024, Suzlon spent a total of Rs.
+95 lakhs for CSR positively impacting communities over a million households.
 These initiatives were concentrated on six main areas: Environment, Empowerment, Health, Livelihood, Education, and Civic Amenities.
 They were planned in consultation with local communities and carried out in partnership with over 60 institutions, including government bodies, private agencies, and corporate foundations.
-Moreover, Suzlon’s CSR programs received additional funding of ₹ 1.10 Crore from various stakeholders such as employees, customers, and members of the community.

 Suzlon’s CSR Model